Marginalization of Regression-Adjusted Treatment Effects in Indirect Comparisons with Limited Patient-Level Data: Methodology

 \subsubsection{Variance estimation}

 From a frequentist perspective, it is not easy to derive analytically a closed-form expression for the standard error of the marginal $A$ vs.~$C$ treatment effect.
 Deriving the asymptotic distribution is not straightforward because, typically, the estimate is a non-linear function of each of the components of $\boldsymbol{\hat{\beta}}$.
-When using maximum-likelihood estimation to fit the outcome model, standard errors and interval estimates can be obtained using resampling-based methods such as the traditional non-parametric bootstrap\cite{efron1986bootstrap} or the m-out-of-n bootstrap.\cite{varadhan2016cross} The standard error would be estimated as the sample standard deviation of the resampled marginal treatment effect estimates.
+When using maximum-likelihood estimation to fit the outcome model, standard errors and interval estimates can be obtained using resampling-based methods such as the traditional non-parametric bootstrap\cite{efron1986bootstrap} or the m-out-of-n bootstrap.\cite{varadhan2016cross} In our bootstrap implementation, we only resample the IPD of the $AC$ trial due to patient-level data limitations for the $BC$ study.
+The standard error would be estimated as the sample standard deviation of the resampled marginal treatment effect estimates.
 Assuming that the sample size $N$ is reasonably large, we can appeal to the asymptotic normality of the marginal treatment effect and construct Wald-type normal distribution-based confidence intervals.
 Alternatively, one can construct interval estimates using the relevant quantiles of the bootstrapped treatment effect estimates, without necessarily assuming normality.
 This avoids relying on the adequacy of the asymptotic normal approximation, an approximation which will be inappropriate where the true model likelihood is distinctly non-normal,\cite{rubin1987logit} and may allow for the more principled propagation of uncertainty.

 An alternative to bootstrapping for statistical inference is to simulate the parameters of the multivariable regression in Equation \ref{eqn3} from the asymptotic multivariate normal distribution with means set to the maximum-likelihood estimator and with the corresponding variance-covariance matrix, iterate over Equations \ref{eqn4}-\ref{eqn8} and compute the sample variance.
 This parametric simulation approach is less computationally intensive than bootstrap resampling.
 It has the same reliance on random numbers and may offer similar performance.\cite{aalen1997markov} It is equivalent to approximating the posterior distribution of the regression parameters, assuming constant non-informative priors and a large enough sample size.
-Again, this large-sample approximation relies on the adequacy of the asymptotic normal approximation.
+Again, this large-sample formulation relies on the adequacy of the asymptotic normal approximation.